anlkamber3/NanonetworkingResearchGroupCUDALibraryInterface/README.md

 ```
 plt.plot(domains.distribution_time_domain, functions.cuda_distribution_plotter("Topology"))
 ```
-if you are plotting molecule distribution function on absorbing receiver.
+if you are plotting molecule distribution function on absorbing receiver or absorbing receivers.

-If you are plotting cumulative molecule distribution function on absorbing receiver, then
+If you are plotting cumulative molecule distribution function on absorbing receiver or absorbing receivers, then

 ```
 plt.plot(domains.cumulative_distribution_time_domain,functions.cuda_cumulative_distribution_plotter("Topology"))